firestuff/adsb-tools/adsbus/README.md

 hooks programs that do, then handles the network distribution and format translation.
 It doesn't output to a web interface or send data to services like FlightAware; it provides hooks for programs that do.

+For programs to feed data into and consume data from adsbus, see the documentation on the [adsb-tools suite](../README.md).

 ## Building